 Inniscorrig Castle, County Dublin – €10.5million

 Situated only ten miles outside Dublin city, this castle in Dalkey has the added advantage of having its own working harbour, one of only two private marinas in the entire county.
-It was built in 1847 as a summer home by a celebrated cardiac doctor from Dublin named Sir Dominic Corrigan and played host to such visitors as Kings Edward VII and George V of England throughout its long life.
+Easily among the top castles in Dublin, it was built in 1847 as a summer home by a celebrated cardiac doctor from Dublin named Sir Dominic Corrigan and played host to such visitors as Kings Edward VII and George V of England throughout its long life.
 Though it has been refurbished recently, it retains classic architectural features including Tudor roses.
 Outside, the castle is surrounded by Italianate gardens and a decked terrace overlooking the harbour.

 Medieval Castle, County Mayo – Price on application